 A trial separation implies taking time apart from one another to figure things out and decide how you want to proceed with a relationship.
 So, how to live in the same house when separated?

 This is where creating a structure for living separately in the same house comes into play.

 You need to decide if you will be speaking to one another in the home or if you want to act cordially toward one another without actually spending time together.

 Yes, you will be separated but living together with boundaries that need to be decided by both of you.

 4. Consider children

 Structure is especially important if the two of you have children together.
 Take the time to discuss whether you will be making decisions as separated parents or as a united front for a trial separation with kids.

-If remaining united, you’ll want to maintain a routine in order to keep the child feeling safe and secure.
+If remaining united, you’ll want to maintain a routine in order to keep the child/children feeling safe and secure.
 This includes maintaining your schedule of who makes dinner, who picks your children up from school, and how you spend your Sunday nights together.